top of page

 AZAR UK commissioned the laying of the pipeline and installed a 5,000-liter water tank on the school grounds.
 While the project faced significant delays due to the Covid-19 pandemic, the new water system was successfully operational by December 2022, restoring a much-needed resource to the school and its community.

-Having now resolved the water issue the next step was classrooms.
 In August 2019 a team of nine volunteers set off from the UK for Dodoma, Tanzania to help build a much-needed two-classroom block.
 This would now make eight classrooms in total and the plan was to later add a further two.

 The team worked for eight days helping to complete the foundations and then bringing up the walls.
 It was hard work as the blocks are very heavy (around 22kgs each) but they made really good progress in the time.
 They worked with three 'fundis' (expert builders) along with many local volunteers (somedays up to 50) from the local community.
 After the AZAR UK team left the work continued and was completed a few weeks later.